Natural Burials

 - Natural burial plots: Our cemetery has designated areas for natural burials, allowing the body to decompose naturally without the use of a concrete vault.

-- No embalming: We do not embalm bodies for Green Gurials, allowing the natural decomposition process to take place.
+- No embalming: We do not embalm bodies for Natural Burials, allowing the natural decomposition process to take place.

 - Conservation efforts: We are committed to preserving the natural beauty of our cemetery and reducing our environmental impact through sustainable practices.